-Will India be insulated against global heat waves?
-Bookmark has been added
+Will India be insulated against global heat waves? has been saved

 Will India be insulated against global heat waves?